danbev/learning-assembly/linux/README.md

 0x7fffffffd0f0: 0xffffd0e8
 ```
 Now this might seem really trivial but it can be good to know how to actually
-create an array on the stack in assembler without having to first disassemble
+create an array on the stack in assembly without having to first disassemble
 c code.

 ### Stack addressing